emca-it/OP5-Documentation/nsclient/docs/index.md

 ## Extending NSClient++

-NSClient++ is designed to be open ended and allow you to customize it in any way you design thus extensibility is a core feature.
+NSClient++ is designed to be open-ended and allow you to customize it in any way you desire.
+Extensibility is a core feature.

--   ExternalScripts responds to queries and are executed by the operating system and the results are returned as-is.
+-   ExternalScripts respond to queries and are executed by the operating system and the results are returned as-is.
     This is generally the simplest way to extend NSClient++ as you can utilize whatever infrastructure or skill set you   already have.
-    The drawback is that external scripts cannot interact with the internals NSClient++ and thus they are limited in what   they can do.
+    The drawback is that external scripts cannot interact with NSClient++ internals.
+Thus they are limited in what they can do.
 -   LuaScripts are internal scripts which runs inside NSClient++ and performs various tasks and/or responds to queries.
-    Lua is a popular embedded language which has a slightly arcane syntax but it is very efficient and capable and comes   bundled with NSClient++.
+    Lua is a popular embedded language.
+While it has a slightly arcane syntax, it is very efficient and capable.
+It comes   bundled with NSClient++.
--   PythonScripts are internal scripts which runs inside NSClient++ and performs various tasks and/or responds to queries.
+-   PythonScripts are internal scripts which run inside NSClient++.
+They can perform various tasks and respond to queries.
     Python is an easy to learn yet powerful language which comes bundled with NSClient++.
--   .Net modules similar to Native modules below but written on the dot-net platform.
+-   .Net modules are similar to Native modules (see below) but are written on the dot-net platform.
     This allows you to write components on top of the large dot-net ecosystem.
-This makes it easy to develop check modules   for in house developed solutions for instance if you have dot-net competence in-house.
+This makes it easy to develop check modules   for in-house solutions, allowing you to maximize your company's existing dot-net competencies.
 -   Modules are native plugins which can extend NSClient++ in pretty much any way possible.
     This is probably the most complicated way but gives you the most power and control.

 ## Talking to NSClient++

-Since NSClient++ is not very useful alone it also supports a lot of protocols to allow it to communicate with various monitoring solutions.
+Since NSClient++ is not very useful alone, it also supports a lot of protocols to allow it to communicate with various monitoring solutions.

 -   NRPE (Nagios Remote plugin Executor) is a Nagios centric protocol to collect remote metrics.
 -   NSCA (Nagios Service Check Acceptor) is a Nagios centric protocol for submitting results.